-• No
+No

-Consider only the following controls and requirements, with the following answers:
+Consider only the following EUCS controls and requirements [4], with the provided answers, , shown in Table 6.

-Table 4: Running Example.
-Controls and Requirement
+Table 6.
+Running Example.
+Controls and Requirements

 Control Requirements Provided answer (RV) OIS-01.1 The CSP shall define, implement, maintain and continually improve an information security management system Yes.
 CSP only (1) The CSP shall document the measures for documenting, implementing, maintaining and continuously improving the ISMS.
 No (0) ISP-02.1 The CSP shall document a global information security policy Yes.
 CSP only (1) The CSP's top management shall approve the security policies and procedures or delegate this responsibility to authorized bodies Yes.
-CSP only (1) OPS-05.1 The CSP shall deploy malware protection, if technically feasible, on all systems that support delivery of the cloud service in the production environment, according to policies and procedures Yes.
-Hyperscaler (1) Signature-based and behaviour-based malware protection tools shall be updated at least daily No (0)
+CSP only (1) OPS-05.1 The CSP shall deploy malware protection, if technically feasible, on all systems that support delivery of the cloud service in the production environment, according to policies and procedures Signature-based and behaviour-based malware protection tools shall be updated at least daily No (0) IAM-02.1 The CSP shall document policies for managing accounts Yes.
+CSP only (1) The CSP shall document and implement procedures for managing personal user accounts and access rights to internal and external -

-12 This functionality is not implemented in the current version of the tool and is expected to be added in the future.
+&lt;sup>14 This functionality is not implemented in the current version of the tool and is expected to be added in the future.